EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 ```

 Note how the file was rewritten to include state information about the files we are tracking, but
 leaves the exclusion rules and their comments in place.
-Tail_n_mail also attempts to "flatten"
+Tail_n_mail also attempts to “flatten”
-similar queries, which is why the four division-by-zero errors all appear as "SELECT ?/0".
+similar queries, which is why the four division-by-zero errors all appear as “SELECT ?/0”.
 A
 sample of one of the literal errors appears below the normalized version.

 You are not limited to a single configuration file, however, as the main config file can read in